Tobacco-Free Coalition

 For a more in depth look at the historical Actions of the Coalition and its partners.

 Bob Gordon, MPH, serves as Project Director for the California LGBT Tobacco Education Partnership.
-As Co-Chair of the San Francisco Tobacco Free Coalition, Bob helped organize San Francisco’s Menthol and Flavored Tobacco ordinance and San Francisco’s Tobacco 21 ordinance and previously was key to the passage of the first tobacco-free pharmacy ordinance in the United States.
+As a long time Co-Chair of the San Francisco Tobacco Free Coalition, Bob helped organize San Francisco’s Menthol and Flavored Tobacco ordinance and San Francisco’s Tobacco 21 ordinance and previously was key to the passage of the first tobacco-free pharmacy ordinance in the United States.
+Mr. Gordon continues supporting the San Francisco Tobacco Free Coalition in a new, advisory, Emeritus Chair role.
 Bob has been honored with a number of awards for his work, including the 2013 Community-Based Leadership Award from the Alcohol Tobacco and Other Drugs Section of the American Public Health Association and the 2013 Community Activist Award from the American Legacy Foundation.

 Interested in becoming a member of the San Francisco Tobacco-Free Coalition?